higginsbotham/docker-image-logitech-media-server/README.md

 It contains my own transcoding rules that make use of not-well-documented functionality in order to more fully integrate SoX's stellar resampling capabilities.

+Also, when transcoding to MP3 the encoder uses VBR mode in most cases instead of ABR.
+The two exceptions are when no bitrate limitation is present, the quality is VBR 0 (`--preset extreme`), and for 320kbps it uses CBR mode (`--preset insane`).

 Binaries for popular de/encoders are updated to latest versions.

 The web interface runs on port 9000.
 Players will connect on that port so make sure it remains published even if you also publish it to host port 80 (`80:9000`), or if you disable the web server (see Environment Variables, below).